PassiveLemon/poepyautopot/README.md

 #### Flasks
 `flask#: enable:` Booleam to enable the flask to be automated. </br>
 `flask#: type:` What kind of flask it is.
 Ex: A sacred life flask.
 To set this, you must use the yaml anchor in the database. </br>
+`flask#: react:` This will cause the flask to react to either life or mana.
+This will prtimarily be used for utility/unique flasks. </br>
 `flask#: x_offset:` The pixel offset of the capture.
 Don't change this unless you know what you are doing. </br>

 #### Functions